These herbs sow themselves

 Bringing herbs indoors is a great way to brighten up those dull winter days.
 It’s also a necessity if you want to over winter frost-tender herbs, such as scented geraniums and bay.
 Most herbs prefer a bright, airy spot with a temperature between 50 degrees and 70 degrees F. Keep the soil evenly moist, and provide a good level of humidity by grouping pots together and setting them on shallow trays filled with wet gravel.
 Here are some herbs that usually adapt well to indoor culture: Basil Bay, Catnip, Chervil, Chives, Coriander/Cilantro, Elfin herb, Myrtle, Oregano Patchouli, Rosemary, Sages, Summer savory, Sweet marjoram and Sented geraniums.

-For the complete article, use the link below.
+For the complete article, use the link below to download the PDF version.